Skip to main content

 Fundamentals

 You may feel a sense of unease when your employer introduces a new wellness program.
 This feeling is a valid and intuitive response to a complex digital reality.
-The assurance that your is “anonymized” is intended to be comforting, yet the very structure of modern data systems creates inherent risks.
+The assurance that your health data is “anonymized” is intended to be comforting, yet the very structure of modern data systems creates inherent risks.

 Your participation in a wellness program, even with the best intentions from your employer, generates a stream of personal information.
 This data, stripped of your name and direct identifiers, is aggregated into a larger dataset.
 The privacy vulnerability begins here, with the collection of seemingly benign details about your daily life ∞ your step count, your sleep duration, your logged meals.